 Please excuse my not-for-blog pictures, but I really wanted to get this up fast for all of you who are asking for oven directions!
 I know not everyone wants to make Instant Pot egg bites so I whipped up a batch in the oven too, using a mini muffin tin!

 I followed the recipe the same and used a mini-muffin tin to bake these in the oven.
-I added a casserole dish of water below the muffin tin to help get the steamed fluffy texture that Starbucks Egg Bites are famous for, and I am happy with how it worked!
+I added a casserole dish of water with about 3 1/2 cup of water below the muffin tin to help get the steamed fluffy texture that Starbucks Egg Bites are famous for, and I am happy with how it worked!

-I baked the egg bites at 375 degrees for 20 minutes.
-I used turkey bacon in these ones.
+1) Bake the egg bites at 375 degrees for 20 minutes.
+I used only turkey bacon in these ones.

-I sprayed the mini muffin tin with coconut oil and towards the end of the cook time they began popping out of their tins.
+2) Spray the mini muffin tin with coconut oil.
+Towards the end of the cook time, the egg bites began popping out of their tins–fyi.
 One batch of these made 48 mini-egg bite muffins.

 I wish the counts were prettier, but…they’re not–I wouldn’t count this as a blue, since it’s so negligible.